June Lockhart: Recognition

 In 1948, Lockhart received a Special Tony Award for Outstanding Performance by a Newcomer (a category that no longer exists) for her role on Broadway in For Love or Money.
-June donated her Tony Award to the Smithsonian Institution in 2008 for display in the museum's permanent entertainment archives.
+Lockhart donated her Tony Award to the Smithsonian Institution in 2008 for display in the permanent entertainment archives of the National Museum of American History.

-Lockhart was nominated for 2 Emmy awards.
+Lockhart was nominated for two Emmy awards.
 In 1953, she was nominated for Best Actress.
 In 1959, she was nominated for Best Actress in a Leading Role (Continuing Character) in a Dramatic Series for her role in Lassie.